Category:Scraping Tools

 ScrapingAnt offers a credit-based scraping API with rotating proxies and headless browser support.
 The service provides datacenter proxies by default with optional residential proxies, along with webhook support for asynchronous scraping and persistent sessions for maintaining state across requests.

 The platform supports JavaScript rendering with custom script evaluation up to 60 seconds and screenshot capture capabilities.
 ScrapingAnt offers a free tier with 10,000 credits and an Enthusiast plan starting at $19 per month.
-In our tests, ScrapingAnt achieved only 45.45% average success rate with 32.7 seconds average response time, making it both the slowest and second-worst for reliability among all providers.
+In our re-test, ScrapingAnt averaged 68.14% success at 33.1 seconds per request, a clear improvement on our previous 45.45% benchmark, but still the slowest provider we measured and tied with Firecrawl at the bottom of the reliability table.

 Pros